ingSlonik/react-type-form/README.md

 Type safe form for React.

-> :warning: TThis is `alpha` version at this moment.
+> :warning: This is `alpha` version at this moment.
 For production use library as `formik`.
 However, I welcome you to try this library and leave the issues.

 ## Main motivation